hashgraph/hedera-services/hedera-node/docs/design/services/smart-contract-service/hedera-account-service-isAuthorized-design.md

 (All with sufficient gas:)

+All positive tests return a status SUCCESS, and then verification of the signature is in the boolean output argument.

-1. EVM address, valid hash+signature -> SUCCESS
+1. EVM address, valid hash+signature -> SUCCESS + true
-1. EVM address, _invalid_ hash+signature -> FAILED
+1. EVM address, _invalid_ hash+signature -> SUCCESS + false
+1. EVM address, some hash (correct size) but signature's `v` value is `>1` and `<27` -> SUCCESS + false
-1. EVM address, valid hash+signature but recovered address does not match given address -> FAILED
+1. EVM address, valid hash+signature but recovered address does not match given address -> SUCCESS + false
+   * But I don't know of any such example, so **low priority**
-1. Hedera account w/ single ED key, valid hash+signature -> SUCCESS
+1. EVM alias of Hedera account w/ single ED key, valid hash+signature -> SUCCESS + true
-1. Hedera account w/ single ED key, _invalid_ hash+signature -> FAILED
+1. EVM alias Hedera account w/ single ED key, _invalid_ hash+signature -> SUCCESS + false

 ### Negative

+All negative tests return some failure status.

 1. EVM address, insufficient gas -> FAILED
-1. Hedera account, insufficient gas -> FAILED
+1. EVM alias of Hedera account, insufficient gas -> FAILED
+1. EVM address, signature length `!= 65` bytes -> FAILED
+1. EVM alias of Hedera account, signature length `!= 64` bytes -> FAILED
+1. EVM address, message hash length `!= 32` bytes -> FAILED
+1. EVM address but is a long zero -> FAILED
-1. Hedera account w/ 1 key which is EC -> FAILED
+1. EVM alias of Hedera account w/ 1 key which is EC -> FAILED
+1. EVM alias of Hedera account w/ (any) threshold key -> FAILED
-1. Hedera account w/ >1 key -> FAILED
+1. EVM alias of Hedera account w/ (any) "key list" type key -> FAILED

 __